slateci/slateci.github.io/_docs/cluster/manual/slate-master-node.md

 type: markdown
 ---

+**NOTE**: *SLATE currently only supports Kubernetes v1.21 or previous.
+Support for Kubernetes v1.22 is under development.*

 The first node you will add to your cluster will function as the SLATE Cluster Master Node.
 All possible SLATE topologies will utilize a master node.

 To configure a SLATE Master Node, you must first go through the "Operating System Requirements" section above.

 ### Initialize the Kubernetes cluster with Kubeadm